Kidwelly castle was founded in the Welsh commote of Cedweli

 Gruffydd's warband burned the houses of Kidwelly right up to the castle

 wall.
-The castle then remained in Chaworth hands and in 1280
+Despite this, the castle remained in Chaworth hands and in 1280

 the men of Kidwelly were granted taxes to build a town wall around